ahoymarcus/nextjs-myjs-tech-blog/articles/it-governance-and-management-overview-2022-03-27.md

 ###### Build, Acquire, and Implement (BAI)

-At here, there 10 processes, and they start with the verb Manage also:
+At here, there 10 processes, and they also start with the verb _to Manage_:
 1. **(BAI01) Manage Programmes and Projects**
 2. **(BAI02) Manage Requirements Definition**
 3. **(BAI03) Manage Solutions, Identification and Build**